GSMcNamara/Wordpress-Counterespionage-Firewall/counterespionage-firewall/readme.txt

 == Frequently Asked Questions ==

 = How can I test CEF's protection? =
-Using the Docker version of WPScan...
+Use the Docker version of WPScan and the commands below.
+When prompted whether to update the database, you shouldn't need to.

 * To verify that CEF deceives WPScan's username scan, issue the following command: docker run -it --rm wpscanteam/wpscan --url http://[yourbloghere.com] --enumerate u